-You can configure the PX-Series PDU to either "Manual" or "Automatic" IPv6 settings.
+\You can configure the PX-Series PDU to either "Manual" or "Automatic" IPv6 settings.
 In manual mode, you must specify the device's IP address, the default router, the DNS server etc. But when Automatic mode is selected, the behavior of the PX-Series PDU depends on the configuration of the Router Advertisement (RA) in the network's router.
-If the RA contains a Prefix Information that has the "Autonomous address-configuration flag" set, the PX-Series PDU will use SLAAC and use an IPv6 address based on that Prefix and its own MAC address.
+If the RA contains a Prefix Information that has the "Autonomous address-configuration flag" set, the PX-Series PDU will use SLAAC and use an IPv6 address based on that Prefix.
+The PX-Series PDU will create a stable privacy address according to RFC 7217.
 If the RA has the "otherconf" flag set, the PX-Series PDU will also use Stateless DHCP to retrieve information like a DNS server.
 If the "managed" flag is set in the RA, Stateful Address Auto configuration is used via DHCPv6.
 Both modes (SLAAC and DHCPv6) can be used at the same time.